PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 # Download the current weather in Cleveland in PNG format
 curl --silent https://wttr.in/Cleveland.png --output /tmp/weather.png

-# output the contents of /tmp to confirm the file is there
+# Output the contents of /tmp to confirm the file is there
 ls /tmp
 ```